A heart-wrenching story of survival, transformation and ultimate redemption

 “I was very interested in the film presenting locations that hadn’t been touched by human beings so we searched for locations that would be almost that pristine.
 There was something pure and poetic about them.”

-What further contributes to the authenticity of The Revenant’s fictional reality are Fisk’s production design – Iñárritu sent Fisk a copy of Andrei Tarkovsky’s Andrei Rublev to give him a sense of the roughhewn design he had in mind – costume designer Jacqueline West wanted to go beyond the clichés and drew her influences from a broad range of artists, including paintings and sketches by two renowned artists of the period: Alfred Jacob Miller, who headed to the Rocky Mountains in the mid-19th Century and was one of the few to capture life there as it unfolded; and Karl Bodmer, a Swiss painter known for his portraits of Native Americans, especially the Mandan tribe of South Dakota.
+What further contributes to the authenticity of The Revenant’s fictional reality is Fisk’s production design – Iñárritu sent Fisk a copy of Andrei Tarkovsky’s Andrei Rublev to give him a sense of the roughhewn design he had in mind – costume designer Jacqueline West wanted to go beyond the clichés and drew her influences from a broad range of artists, including paintings and sketches by two renowned artists of the period: Alfred Jacob Miller, who headed to the Rocky Mountains in the mid-19th Century and was one of the few to capture life there as it unfolded; and Karl Bodmer, a Swiss painter known for his portraits of Native Americans, especially the Mandan tribe of South Dakota.

 Then there’s the incredible make-up design by Sian Grigg, who has been collaborating with Leonardo DiCaprio for 20 years since they first worked together on Titanic.
 The Revenant required the most intensive make-up DiCaprio has ever undergone.